itsmartinwho/foresight-cdss-mvp/docs/phase2_clinical_engine_refactor.md

 3. Verify outputs in database:
    - Check `conditions` table for new diagnosis
-   - Check `visits` table for SOAP note and treatments
+   - Check `admissions` table for SOAP note and treatments
    - Review generated documents in `extra_data`

 ## Future Enhancements